frederic-perez/AmE-dictionary/dictionary.md

 __riddance__ :three::shit:
 __riddle<sup>1</sup>__ _n_ :three::shit: _The Mad Tea-Party in Alice's Adventures in Wonderland is famous for its riddle with no answer._
 __riddle<sup>2</sup>__ _v_ (riddled) :two::shit: _Chinese society is riddled with contradictions._
-__rife__ _adj_ :eight: Use the adjective rife to mean "full of" or "widespread," especially when you're talking about something negative.
+__rife__ _adj_ :nine: Use the adjective rife to mean "full of" or "widespread," especially when you're talking about something negative.
 If the lifeguard says the water is rife with jellyfish, you're not going to want to swim in it. :es: _It is rife with mistakes._ > Está plagado de errores. _Smallpox was still rife._ > La viruela aún hacía estragos.
 __riff__ _n_
 __riffing__ _v_
 __riffle__ _v_ (riffled) :two::shit: _Annabeth riffled the medicine cabinet for the toothpaste._